fommil/fpmortals/manuscript/complete.md

 A>
 A> {lang="text"}
 A> ~~~~~~~~
-A>   addCompilerPlugin("com.fommil" %% "deriving-plugin" % derivingVersion)
+A>   addCompilerPlugin("org.scalaz" %% "deriving-plugin" % derivingVersion)
-A>   libraryDependencies += "com.fommil" %% "deriving-macro" % derivingVersion % "provided"
+A>   libraryDependencies += "org.scalaz" %% "deriving-macro" % derivingVersion % "provided"
 A> ~~~~~~~~
 A>
 A> and use it as